This post may contain affiliate links.

 Why You’ll Love This Recipe

 • Easy Risotto Recipe: Risotto might sound difficult to make, but this one is actually very simple.
-With a no-fuss method and just a few ingredients, this risotto turns out delicious, with ease, each and every time.
+With a no-fuss method and just a few ingredients, this risotto turns out delicious, with ease, every time.

 • Tasty Twist on Tradition: This recipe combines two well-known dishes, cacio e pepe and risotto, in a new and irresistible version of the classic pasta dish.
 All of the traditional rich, cheesy and peppery flavors are there, but this time in decadent risotto form.